-For given wave number spectrum F(k), which is related to the action density spectrum through $F = \omega N/q$, initial conditions for the amplitude and phase of the waves are drawn from a Gaussian probability distribution of the surface elevation.
-The phase of the wave components is then random between 0 and 2π while the amplitude should be drawn from a probability distribution as well (cf. Komen et al, 1994).
-Regarding each wave component as independent, narrow-band wave trains, a Rayleigh distribution seems to be appropriate for the amplitude.
-We remark that both phase and amplitude of the waves should be regarded as random variables.
-Choosing only the phase as random variable would imply that the wave spectrum is known precisely, which is in contrast with observational experience.
-There is a considerable uncertainty in the wave spectrum as well, which can only be reduced by obtaining frequency spectra from very long time series or wave number spectra from sufficiently large areas.
-It is straightforward to implement such an approach.
-However, since the surface elevation is only determined by a finite number of waves, extreme states are not well-represented.
-As a consequence the kurtosis of the pdf is underestimated.
-For example, for linear waves it was checked that even with 51 wave components and a wave number resolution of $0.2\sigma_k$ the kurtosis was underestimated by more than 5%.
+For given wave number spectrum F(k), which is related to the action density spectrum through $F = \omega N/g$, initial conditions for the amplitude and phase of the waves are drawn from a Gaussian probability distribution of the surface elevation.
+The phase of the wave components is then random between 0 and 2π while the amplitude should also be drawn from a probability distribution (Komen et al. 1994).
+Regarding each wave component as independent, narrowband wave trains, a Rayleigh distribution seems to be appropriate for the amplitude (Tucker et al. 1984).
+However, because the surface elevation is only determined by a finite number of waves, extreme states are not well represented.
+As a consequence, the kurtosis of the pdf is underestimated.
+For example, for linear waves it was checked that, even with 51 wave components and a wavenumber resolution of $0.2\sigma{\nu}$, the kurtosis was underestimated by more than 5%.
 The size of the ensemble was varied between 500 and 5000.
-On the other hand, drawing random phases but choosing the amplitudes of the waves in a deterministic fashion, as is common practice, gave only an underestimation of kurtosis by 0.1%.
-Since our main interest is in the proper representation of extreme events, and since computer resources are limited, it was therefore decided to only take the initial phase as random variable, hence, where $\theta(k)$ is a random phase $= 2\pi x_r$, x_r is a random number between 0 and 1, and Δk the resolution in wave number space.
+On the other hand, drawing random phases but choosing the amplitudes of the waves in a deterministic fashion, as is common practice, gave an underestimation of kurtosis by only 0.1%.
+Because the main interest is in the proper representation of extreme events, and because computer resources are limited, it was therefore decided to take only the initial phase as random variable; hence, where $\theta(k)$ is a random phase = $2\pi x_r$, x_r is a random number between 0 and 1, and Δk is the resolution in wavenumber space.

-$$a(k) = \sqrt{N(k)\Delta k} e^{i\theta(k)}.$$ (42)
+$$a(k) = \sqrt{N(k)\Delta k}e^{i\theta(k)}.$$ (42)

-Each member of the ensemble is integrated for a long enough time to reach equilibrium conditions, typically of the order of 60 dominant wave periods.
-At every time step of interest the ensemble average of quantities such as the correlation function B, the pdf of the surface elevation and integral parameters such as wave height, spectral width and kurtosis is taken.
+Each member of the ensemble is integrated for a long enough time to reach equilibrium conditions, typically on the order of 60 dominant wave periods.
+At every time step of interest, the ensemble average of quantities such as the correlation function B, the pdf of the surface elevation, and integral parameters such as wave height, spectral width, and kurtosis is taken.
 Typically, the size of the ensemble N{ens} is 500 members.
 This choice was made to ensure that quantities such as the wave spectrum were sufficiently smooth and that the statistical scatter in the spectra, which is inversely proportional to $\sqrt{N{ens}}$, is small enough to give statistically significant results.
-We now apply this Monte Carlo approach to the nonlinear Schrödinger equation and to the Zakharov equation.
+I now apply this Monte Carlo approach to the nonlinear Schrödinger equation and to the Zakharov equation.

-3.1.
-Nonlinear transfer according to the nonlinear Schrödinger equation where Δk is the resolution in wave number space and 2N + 1 is the total number of modes.
-Substitution of Eq.(43) into Eq.(11) gives the following set of ordinary differential equations for the amplitude a_1 ,
+a.
+Nonlinear transfer according to the nonlinear Schrödinger equation where Δk is the resolution in wavenumber space and 2N + 1 is the total number of modes.
+Substitution of (43) into (11) gives the following set of ordinary differential equations for the amplitude a_1 :

-As a starting point we choose the Zakharov equation (11) with transfer coefficients and dispersion relation appropriate for the nonlinear Schrödinger equation.
-The action variable is written as a sum of δ -functions,
+As a starting point I choose the Zakharov equation [(11)] with transfer coefficients and dispersion relation appropriate for the nonlinear Schrödinger equation.
+The action variable is written as a sum of δ functions

-$$a(k) = \sum{i=-N}^{i=N} a_i \,\delta(k - i\Delta k),\tag{43}$$
+$$a(k) = \sum{i=-N}^{i=N} a_i \delta(k - i\Delta k), \qquad (43)$$

-$$\frac{d}{dt}a_1 + i\omega_1 a_1 = -i\sum{1+2-3-4=0} T{1,2,3,4} a_2^ a_3 a_4 \tag{44}$$
+$$\frac{d}{dt}a_1 + i\omega_1a_1 = -i\sum{1+2-3-4=0} T{1,2,3,4}a_2^a_3a_4.$$ (44)

-We have solved this set of differential equations with a Runge-Kutta 34 method with variable time step.
-Relative and absolute error of the solution have been chosen in such a way that conserved quantities such as action, wave momentum and wave energy are conserved to at least five significant digits.
+I have solved this set of differential equations with a Runge-Kutta method with variable time step.
+Relative and absolute error of the solution have been chosen in such a way that conserved quantities such as action, wave momentum, and wave energy are conserved to at least five significant digits.